arielchuri/emergentobjects/materialslist.md

 ## Multimeter
 All of these are low quality but will work fine for our purposes.
-- I sell a low end model and can bring it to class. $9.00
+- I have a low end model and can bring it to class. $9.00
 - [One of many on amazon](https://smile.amazon.com/AstroAI-Digital-Multimeter-Voltage-Tester/dp/B01ISAMUA6/) $12.50
 - [Adafruit Multimeter](https://www.adafruit.com/product/2034) $17.50